iossifovlab/gpf/dae/dae/docs/genotype_storage.rst

 Genotype Storage
 ================

-To store and query genomic variants we use a genotype storage.
+To store and query genomic variants, we use genotype storage.

-There are two interfaces that define a genotype storage:
+There are two interfaces that define genotype storage:

 * :class:`dae.genotype_storage.genotype_storage.GenotypeStorage`  that defines
-  how to use the storage for quering genomic variants;
+  how to use the storage for querying genomic variants;

 * :class:`dae.import_tools.import_tools.ImportStorage` that defines how to
   import genomic variants into the storage.

-When you want to create a new genotype storage you have to create two classes - a genotype storage class that inherits the :class:`dae.genotype_storage.genotype_storage.GenotypeStorage` and an import storage class that inherits :class:`dae.import_tools.import_tools.ImportStorage`.
-These classes should be registered in two extenstion points, defined in the `setup.py`:
+When you want to create new genotype storage, you have to create two classes - a genotype storage class that inherits the :class:`dae.genotype_storage.genotype_storage.GenotypeStorage` and an import storage class that inherits :class:`dae.import_tools.import_tools.ImportStorage`.
+Once created, you should register these classes in the two extension points defined in the `setup.py`:

 * for genotype storage class use `[dae.genotype_storage.factories]` extenstion point;

 * for import storage class use `[dae.import_tools.storages]` extenstion point.

-As an example of genotype storage definitions you can check the following pairs of classes:
+As an example of genotype storage definitions, you can check the following pairs of classes:

 * Filesystem storage (`filesystem` storage type):